Ghosts… zombies… demons… disembodied hands… child sacrifices… bodies rising from graves… witches summoning spirits of the dead…

 The Ghost on the Water

 The disciples had been waiting for their leader.
 He had left them to go up on a mountainside to pray.
-When evening came, his disciples went down to the lake, where they got into a boat and set off across the lake for Capernaum.
-By now it was dark, and Jesus had not yet joined them.
-Later that night, the boat was in the middle of the lake, and he was alone on land.
+When evening came, and Jesus had not yet joined them, his disciples went down to the lake.
+They got into a boat and set off across the water.
+By now it was dark, the boat was in the middle of the lake, and Jesus was alone on land.
 A strong wind was blowing and the waters grew rough.
 He saw the disciples straining at the oars, because the wind was against them.
 Shortly before dawn he went out to them, walking on the lake.
 But when they saw him walking on the lake, they thought he was a ghost.
-They cried out, because they all saw him and were terrified.
+They cried out, because they were terrified.
 Immediately he spoke to them and said, “Take courage!
 It is I. Don’t be afraid.”
 Then he climbed into the boat with them, and the wind died down.
 It was then that the disciples realized the ghost was actually Jesus, who had walked out to them upon the water. ~Mark 6: 45-51 and John 6: 16-21

 Day of the Living Dead

 And when Jesus had cried out again in a loud voice, he gave up his spirit.
 At that moment the curtain of the temple was torn in two from top to bottom.
 The earth shook and the rocks split.
 The tombs broke open and the bodies of many holy people who had died were raised to life.
 They came out of the tombs, and after Jesus’ resurrection they went into the holy city and appeared to many people. ~Matthew 27:50-53

 Can you think of any other scary Bible references?
 Let us know in the comments below.